Umuzi-org/ACN-syllabus/content/projects/bootcamp-writing-assignment/_index.md

 We need to know this in order to assess if a full time learnership is feasible for you.

 NB!
 Be honest and open, if you are untruthful here this could cause major problems, possibly even dismissal, at a later stage.

+#### 11. The importance of understanding code

+This learnership is a great opportunity.
+Some people try to get in by copying code that isn't theirs and just submitting stuff that they don't understand.
+When we catch this kind of behavior then we have to reject people.
+It's kinda sad when that happens.

+Imagine a coder who manages to get through the entire syllabus by copying people and submitting code that they don't understand.
+After the learnership is over they would try to get a job.
+If they manage to get a job then they would just get fired.

+Why?
+Because coders solve new problems with code.
+At your first job you'll be asked to use your skills and understanding in order to solve problems that nobody has ever solved before.
+And if you don't have a solid understanding of the foundations then you wont be able to do your job.

+In your own words please describe:

+- why copying other people's code is a bad idea
+- why taking the time to fully understand concepts is a good idea